davista123/InstaWeather/README.md

 # InstaWeather
-Get real time weather updates on your phone.
+Get real time weather updates on your phone!

 ## Usage